-Twitter is a newer and effective tool to reach out to your elected representatives!
+Twitter is a modern and effective tool to reach out to your elected representatives!
 Nearly every Member of Congress has a Twitter account, and they use it frequently to both keep in touch with their constituents as well as see the trending topics of the day.
-Find your Senators’ and Representative’s twitter handles by checking C-Span’s list of Representatives and Senators.
+Tweet directly at your legislators by using the links below.
+If you prefer to tweet from your phone, you can find your legislators’ Twitter handles by checking C-Span’s list of Representatives and Senators.
 Don’t know who your representative is?
 Look them up here.

 Use the sample tweets below to reach out to your elected officials today and tell them to #Fight4Hematology.